RobTech01/F.U.C.K./README.md

 ## Configuration

-Your bank might order the .csv headers differently.. adjust the relevant indices accordingly in main.py

 For security reasons, you can set up environment variables for the encryption key and salt for hashing:

 - **Linux/Unix**: `export FUCK_GLOBAL_SALT=your_salt_here` and `export FUCK_ENCRYPTION_KEY=your_encryption_key_here`